KasperskyLab/Kaspresso/wiki/05_Device.md

 Some of them, such as call emulation or SMS receiving, could be executed only on emulator.
 All such methods are marked by annotation ```@RequiresAdbServer```.

 All the methods which use ADB commands require `android.permission.INTERNET` permission.
-For more information, see methods JavaDoc description and [AdbServer doc](./06_AdbServer.md)
+For more information, see methods JavaDoc description and [AdbServer](./06_AdbServer.md) documentation.